 Driving Leads with Brand Journalism

-When implemented by an experienced digital marketing agency, a brand journalism approach to content marketing sustainably generates high-quality leads by addressing your audience’s pain points and wants, and needs.
+When implemented by an experienced digital marketing agency, a brand journalism approach to content marketing sustainably generates high-quality leads by addressing your audience’s pain points, wants, and needs.
 You’re giving them direction, building your brand awareness, and growing an affinity between the brand and its customers.

-In one instance, we posted a third party article on their LinkedIn company page along with insights from one of the partners who disagreed with the findings of the article.
-The article, essentially, said that employees were losing more cases because of remote court proceedings during COVID, but she argued that they were winning more cases based on her experience in trial.
+In one instance, we posted a third-party article on their LinkedIn company page and insights from one of the partners who disagreed with the article’s findings.
+The article essentially said that employees were losing more cases because of remote court proceedings during COVID.
+Still, she argued that they were winning more cases based on her experience in trial.

-Because we leveraged her expertise and seasoned insights, the post reached thousands of attorneys who either agreed or disagreed with her point.
-Still, the effect was the same: it drove engagement, traffic and impressions.
+Because we leveraged her expertise and seasoned insights, the post reached thousands of attorneys who agreed or disagreed with her point.
+Still, the effect was the same: it drove engagement, traffic, and impressions.

 The content we create for this law firm consistently generates inquiries and leads.
 Over the last year, the firm has experienced: